Game Notes (PDF)

 Radio: Miami IMG Network/Tune In Radio (Greg Waddell-pbp)

-• Gordie Green has notched 39 points (16g, 23a) in his last 39 games dating back to last season.
+• Gordie Green has notched 44 points (19g, 25a) in his last 47 games dating back to last season.

 LAST TIME OUT

 BLUE LINE WITH A PUNCH: Miami has relied on its blue line to contribute offensively this season and they have come through to this point.
-The RedHawks’ defensemen have chipped in 17 goals this season, a total that’s tied for fourth most nationally.
-The RedHawks’ have also gotten 48 points from the blue line, which is tied 21st in the NCAA.
+The RedHawks’ defensemen have chipped in 21 goals this season, a total that’s tied for sixth most nationally.
+The RedHawks’ have also gotten 69 points and 2.48 points per game (14th nationally) from the blue line.

 CAPTAIN’S CONTRIBUTIONS: Senior defenseman Louie Belpedio has been contributing at the offensive end of the ice on a consistent basis this season.
-After going scoreless in the opening series against Providence, the Skokie, Ill., native has recorded at least one point in 12 of 18 games and is third on the team with 18 points (7g, 11a), a total that is tied for sixth among NCAA defensemen.
-Belpedio put together a career-best six-game point streak from Nov.
-11-Dec.
-1.
+After going scoreless in the opening series against Providence, the Skokie, Ill., native has recorded at least one point in 16 of 24 games and is second on the team with a career-high 26 points (9g, 17a).
+His 1.00 points per game is the second best total among all NCAA blue liners and his nine goals are one shy of Grant Hutton for the most in the country among defensemen.

 HUTTON FOR GOALS: Grant Hutton has turned his breakout sophomore campaign into even bigger gains as a junior.
-After finishing with just five assists in his 2015-16 freshman season, he poured in a defense-leading nine goals and 18 points last season and leads the MU blue line eight goals and is second with 13 points this season.
-Hutton has four multi-point games, eclipsing his 2016-17 total and his eight goals are tied for the most among NCAA defensemen.
-Additionally, his six power play goals are tied for the fourth most in the nation.
+After finishing with just five assists in his 2015-16 freshman season, he poured in a defense-leading nine goals and 18 points last season and leads the MU blue line 10 goals and is second with 20 points this season.
+Hutton has six multi-point games, eclipsing his 2016-17 total and his 10 goals are the most among NCAA defensemen.
+The junior is the first Miami blue liner since Dan Boyle (14 in 1997-98) to score at least 10 goals in a season.

 GOING GREEN: Sophomore forward Gordie Green has kept his midseason improvement from last year going into this season.
-The Ann Arbor, Mich., native leads Miami with 23 points (9g, 14a), which surpasses his freshman total of 21 last year.
+The Ann Arbor, Mich., native leads Miami with 28 points (12g, 16a), which surpasses his freshman total of 21 last year.
 The sophomore posted a five-game point streak that ran from Oct.
 20 through Nov.
 3, during which he recorded four multi-point games.
-In his last 39 games dating back to last season, Green has 39 points on 16 goals and 23 assists.
+In his last 47 games dating back to last season, Green has 44 points on 19 goals and 25 assists.

 STARTS AT YOUR OWN END: Miami has been at its best when its played a stellar defensive game.
 When the RedHawks made eight-straight NCAA Tournament appearances from 2006-13, their worst rank in scoring defense was 17th as they finished in the top 10 in defense seven times with six top-five performances, including two seasons as the nation’s top defensive team.
 While joining the highly competitive NCHC has put the RedHawks up against more high-octane offenses, the fact remains that they have been at their best when keeping the puck out of their net consistently.